flutter/website/src/content/get-started/fwe/user-input.md

 " %}

-### `Chip`
+### Chip

 `Chip` is a compact way of representing an attribute, text, entity, or action for a specific context.
-For certain usecases, there are specialized `Chip` widgets that you can use:
+Specialized `Chip` widgets exist for specific use cases:

-- [InputChip][], a chip that represents a complex piece of information, such as an entity (person, place, or thing) or conversational text, in a compact form.
+- [`InputChip`][] represents a complex piece of information, such as an entity (person, place, or thing), or conversational text, in a compact form.
-- [ChoiceChip][], allows a single selection from a set of options.
+- [`ChoiceChip`][] allows a single selection from a set of options.
    Choice chips contain related descriptive text or categories.
-- [FilterChip][], uses tags or descriptive words as a way to filter content.
+- [`FilterChip`][] uses tags or descriptive words to filter content.
-- [ActionChip][], represents an action related to primary content.
+- [`ActionChip`][] represents an action related to primary content.

 Every `Chip` widget requires a `label`.
 It can optionally have an `avatar` (such as an icon or a user's profile picture) and `onDeleted` callback, which shows a delete icon that when triggered, deletes the chip.
 A `Chip`'s appreance can also be customized by setting a number of optional parameters such as `shape`, `color`, `iconTheme`, etc.

-You will typically use `Wrap`, a widget that displays its children in multiple horizontal or vertical runs, to make sure your chips wrap around and doesn't get cut off at the edge of your app.
+You will typically use `Wrap`, a widget that displays its children in multiple horizontal or vertical runs, to make sure your chips wrap and don't get cut off at the edge of your app.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/chip.png",